 There are many growers who have been employing best practice methods throughout their farming career, and just as many who have been determined to prove industry critics wrong.
 Herbert River district grower Frank Russo was once told "dinosaur" cane farmers needed to change their practices or "get out of the industry".

 Gaining best practice accreditation in the three core modules of Smartcane BMP, an industry-developed and owned continuous improvement program, Frank believes he has proven that he and others of his generation can demonstrate a thing or two about being good environmental stewards.

 Herbert River district grower Frank Russo is determined to prove the critics wrong and says farmers of his generation are embracing best management practices.

-CANEGROWERS Chairman Paul Schembri says there is no doubt that cane growers want a healthy and sustainable industry and that means a healthy and sustainable reef also.
+Former CANEGROWERS Chairman Paul Schembri says there is no doubt that cane growers want a healthy and sustainable industry and a healthy and sustainable reef.